moliver28/research-handbook/content/handbook/engineering/development/sec/secure/secret-detection/runbooks/secret-detection-svc-monitoring.md

 ### When to use this runbook?

-This runbook is intended to be used when monitoring the [Secret Detection Service](../../../../../../engineering/architecture/design-documents/secret_detection/#phase-2---standalone-secret-detection-service) to identify and mitigate any reliability issues or performance regressions that may occur when it is enabled on Gitlab SaaS.
+This runbook is intended to be used when monitoring the [Secret Detection Service](../../../../../../engineering/architecture/design-documents/secret_detection/#phase-2---standalone-secret-detection-service) to identify and mitigate any reliability issues or performance regressions that may occur when it is enabled on Gitlab.com and/or Dedicated.

 ### What to monitor?